cloudmesh-book/book-latex-2018/tutorial/readme-hadoop.md

 We use this command to identify the etho ipaddress returned via `ifconfig` command.
 We connect the same ethernet to a laptop and do the ssh to the respective raspberry pi 1 ip address to check if the ssh has been successfully enabled.

-e> Next repeat the steps from the a to d on all other 4 Rasberry pi’s.
+e> Next repeat the steps from the a to d on all other 4 Rasberry pi's.

 	HostNames